chethanprabhu/LearningDjango/README.md

 Not My own code.
 It's from a Udemy course.
-Course Link: